francosbenitez/francosbenitez/README.md

 👋 Hi!
-I'm Franco, a self-taught student, programming enthusiast, and advanced psychology student at the University of Buenos Aires (UBA).
+I'm Franco, an advanced psychology student at the University of Buenos Aires (UBA).

 👨🏻‍💻 Early in my career, my interest toward psychological science brought me to be interested in statistics, research, and programming.